ethereum/ethereum-org-website/src/content/developers/tutorials/merkle-proofs-for-offline-data-integrity/index.md

     // Climb up the tree until there is only one value, that is the
     // root.
     //
-    // Note that if a layer has an odd number of entries the
+    // If a layer has an odd number of entries the
     // code in oneLevelUp adds an empty value, so if we have, for example,
     // 10 leaves we'll have 5 branches in the second layer, 3
     // branches in the third, 2 in the fourth and the root is the fifth